googlecodelabs/migrate-python2-appengine/step3a-flask-firestore-py3/README.md

-# Step 3a (EXTRA) - Migrate from Google Cloud Datastore to Cloud Firestore
+# Step 3a (EXTRA) - After migrating to Cloud Datastore, port to Cloud Firestore

 ## Introduction